 Reputation X improves the online footprint of hundreds of brands.
-We specialize in SMB and enterprise-level companies by monitoring, improving, and cleaning up how they’re seen online.
+As online reputation managers we specialize in SMB and enterprise-level companies by monitoring, improving, and cleaning up how they’re seen online.
 Reputation X has been the trusted leader in business reputation management for over ten years.About Reputation X

-Review management only plans are simply to improve reviews and star-ratings.
-Review building and management plans address the entire online profile of a brand, many sites, Google search features, and more.
+Reputation building and reputation repair plans address the entire online profile of a brand, many sites, Google search features, and more.
+Review management *only* plans are simply to improve reviews and star-ratings.

 "You will be glad to have Reputation X as a strategic partner"

 Download our capabilities presentation